Aggregate-Intellect/maven-course/assignments/week_03/README.md

 # Assignment 3: Enhanced Proposal Generation Agent

 Welcome to Assignment 3 of your course.
 In this assignment, you will extend the Proposal Generation Agent developed in Assignment 2.
 This week, you'll enhance the agent's capabilities by introducing a supervisory workflow, integrating additional tools, and refining the proposal generation process using LangGraph and advanced LangChain functionalities.
+Please note langgraph supports multiple type of multi agent workflow in this week we are going to look at an autonomous supervisor based workflow.
+This workflow has a superviosr LLM that has access to multiple agents and depending on the given task it selects different agent to perform the task or the subtask.
+Due to this nature there is a possibility of agents being stuck in a loop communicating with each other a common challenge with Multi Agent systems.
+In this assignmnt we tend to resolve it using prompt engineering, but in following weeks we will look at more robuts multi agentic architecture supported by langgraph.

+*Since the assignment involves human in the loop component which requires interupting and restarting graph execution the recommended way of doing this assignment is via notebook or langgraph studio*.

 ## Objective